SAP-samples/btp-task-center-integration/s4hana-public-cloud-scenario/s4provisionusers.md

 ### Create a Communication System in SAP S/4HANA Cloud

-1. Log into your SAP S/4HANA Cloud system and access Maintain Communication Users.
+1. Log into SAP S/4HANA Cloud system and access Maintain Communication Users.
 2. Click New and create a new communication user.
 3. Specify a User Name, Description, and Password.
 4. Click Create.